nplrkn/alsoran/documentation/planning/roadmap.md

 ## Mission

-Our mission is to reduce the cost of 5G RAN by providing high quality free componentry.
+Reduce the cost of 5G RAN by providing high quality free componentry.

 ## Who Alsoran is for